Last Update: May 16, 2025

 Training and Entertainment Content

-I really enjoy watching television while I am on the treadmill.
-I feel bad enough about how many hours I spend consuming Netflix, Hulu, and the dozen other streaming services, but I can feel much better about it if I am reaching my step goal at the same time.
+I sometimes feel bad about how many hours I spend watching Netflix, Hulu, and the dozen other streaming services, but I can feel much better about it if I am reaching my step goal at the same time.
 I have logged too many steps walking in circles in my apartment.
 Enough is enough!
 A treadmill makes multitasking much more pleasant.

 Larger Motors and Decks